freeCodeCamp/freeCodeCamp/guide/english/java/comments-in-java/index.md

 ---
 ## Comments in Java

 Comments in Java are like real life sticky notes used to display some helpful information, which other programmers or developers can read and understand.
+Because they are intended for humans, Java comments are not executed by the compiler or interpreter.

-It is a good practice to add comments to your code, especially when working with a team.
-This helps future developers and teammates to more easily understand at your code.
+It is a good practice to add meaningful comments to your code, especially when working with a team or at a company.
+This helps future developers or teammates to know what is going on more easily when they look at your code.
 Comments make your code more neat and organized.

-Java comments are not executed by the compiler or interpreter.
+Note above the phrase **meaningful** comments.
+As a general rule, good code should be readable without execessive comments.
+Another programmer should be able to review your code and understand *what* has happened, but good comments can help explain *why*.
+Comments should also be updated as code changes over time.
+In short, all comments in Java should be meaningful, relevant, and current.

 ### Types of Java Comments